aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 1. Set the indent for each [Paragraph](https://reference.aspose.com/slides/nodejs-java/aspose.slides/paragraph/) through their BulletOffset property.
 1. Write the modified presentation as a PPT file.

-This Java code shows you how to set a paragraph indent:
+This Javascript code shows you how to set a paragraph indent:

 ```javascript
     // Instantiate Presentation Class